|

 - Follow the Boys

-- Hey, Rookie ** - Ann Miller puts on yet another show for the troops
+- Hey, Rookie ** - Ann Miller puts on yet another show for the troops.
+Made on the cheap.

 - Hot Rhythm

-- Jam Session ** - Ann Miller tries to break into show biz an army
+- Jam Session ** - Ann Miller tries to break into show biz.
+Main attraction is the army of jazz greats who stop in to perform.

 - Lady Let's Dance

-- Lake Placid Serenade * - Weak ice skating musical set in upstate New
+- Lake Placid Serenade * - Vera Ralston stars in this weak ice skating musical set in an upstate New York winter resort.

 - Meet Miss Bobby Socks (NO stars) - Don't.